csc-courses/csc-c-joint/csc322-exercises/5-arg-cat/README.md

 Learning points.

-1- malloc
+- `malloc`
-1- casting operator
+- casting operator
-1- dereferencing operator and declarator syntax
+- dereferencing operator and declarator syntax
-1- strcat
+- the `strcat` from the `string` library